-It is still a very popular plant in the traditional medicine in Europe and used to fight cold and flue as the flowers and the berries have anti-viral and immune strengthening properties and are packed with vitamins and antioxidants.
+It is still a very popular plant in traditional medicine in Europe and is used to fight cold and flue as flowers and berries have anti-viral and immune strengthening properties and are packed with vitamins and antioxidants.

-We got few of this beautiful and useful little tree or shrub growing at our permaculture homestead and I am still planting new ones!
-Our chickens, guinea fowls, ducks and geese love to hide under and enjoy the shade for most of the day.
+We got a few of these beautiful and useful trees/shrubs growing at our permaculture homestead and I am still planting new ones!
+Our chickens, guinea fowls, ducks, and geese love to hide under and enjoy the shade for most of the day.
 The native and the honey bees love the blossoms, the birds enjoy the little round fruits and because the shrub is packed with flowers and berries, there is enough for everyone, even for us!

-It grows very quick and easy in a nitrogen rich soil so it will thrive in a good soil mix with blood and bone or if you plant it next to the chicken house it will thank you with lots of flowers and fruits for the most time of the year.
+It grows very quickly and easily in nitrogen-rich soil so it will thrive in a good soil mix with blood and bone or if you plant it next to the chicken house it will thank you with lots of flowers and fruits for the most time of the year.

 The flowers and berries are delicious and usable in so many ways: fritters, tea, wine, syrup, cordial, tincture, jelly, jam, chantey, soup, souse, liqueur, sparkling wine, the list goes on.

-We occasionally produce and sell the happy seedlings of Sambucus nigra at Permaculture Haven.
-You are very welcome to contact me if you want to add a little bit of magic into your backyard.
+We propagate and sell the Sambucus nigra in our online shop at www.foodforestseeds.au You are very welcome to contact me if you want to add a little bit of magic to your backyard.

 Note: Do not confuse the Sambucus nigra with the American Elderberry – Sambucus canadensis They both look very similar but parts of the American Elderberry are poisonous.

-Disclaimer: Please note that any information given here is for educational purpose only.
+Disclaimer: Please note that any information given here is for educational purposes only.
 Please make your own research before you try to eat or use any new plant.